 What is an Honors Thesis?

-An honors thesis is an in-depth, independent project that allows students to explore a topic that they are passionate under the supervision of a faculty advisor.
-The PitE Honors Program is a year and a half, 9-credit-hour sequence that culminates in a tangible document—the PitE honors thesis.
+An honors thesis is an in-depth, independent project that allows students to explore a topic that they are passionate under the mentorship of a faculty advisor.
+The PitE Honors Program is a three semester sequence starting in the winter term of a PitE student's junior year.
 Students are guided through the research process as they work to answer a research question that they have formulated themselves, often through data collection and analysis.

 Other types of scholarship, for example environmental art, poetry, and dance, can also be selected for the honors thesis project, provided that the topic is pre-approved by the PitE honors thesis seminar instructor.

 Winter semester Junior Year: Environ 399 Honors Thesis Seminar Course